CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Evaluation

-\paragraph{Results.} \Autoref{tab:bugs} shows the unique issues that we found in the cardinality estimators of three tested DBMSs.
+\paragraph{Results.} \Autoref{tab:bugs} shows the unique issues that \method found in three tested DBMSs.
+The \emph{Bug ID} column shows the bug id in respective bug trackers.
 The \emph{Version} column shows the versions or git commits of the DBMSs in which we found corresponding issues.
-The \emph{Rules} column shows which rules detected this issue, and the \emph{Modifications to the query} column highlights the key SQL clauses and our restriction operations that exposed the issues.
-In total, we have reported \numbugs unique issues in cardinality estimators. \numconfirmedbugs issues (1--9) have been confirmed by developers in three days, \numfixedbugs issues (10--11) have been fixed in one week, and 2 issues (12--13) were backlogged.
+The \emph{Rules} column shows which rules identified this issue.
+In total, we have reported \numbugs unique issues on unexpected estimated cardinalities. \numconfirmedbugs issues have been confirmed by developers in three days, \numfixedbugs issues have been fixed in one week, and 2 issues were backlogged.
 No false alarm was generated.
-We speculate that many confirmed bugs remain unfixed, because 1) fixing issues in cardinality estimation requires comprehensive consideration which usually consumes much time, and 2) issues in cardinality estimation might have lower priority than other issues, such as correctness bugs, which cause a query to compute an incorrect result.
-Among all \numbugs unique issues, the only known issue (11) that we found in CockroachDB had been backlogged for around 10 months since it was first found, and our test case clearly demonstrated the root reason for the issue, which allowed developers to quickly fix it.
-Apart from the reported issues, \method continuously generates more than three issue reports per minute.
+We speculate that many confirmed bugs remain unfixed, because 1) fixing performance issues requires comprehensive consideration which usually consumes much time, and 2) performance issues might have lower priority than other issues, such as correctness bugs, which cause a query to compute an incorrect result.
+Among all \numbugs unique issues, the only known issue that we found in CockroachDB had been backlogged for around 10 months since it was first found, and our test case clearly demonstrated the root reason for the issue, which allowed developers to quickly fix it.
+Apart from the reported issues, \method continuously generates more than ten issue reports per minute.
 We did not report the additional bug-inducing test cases to the developers to avoid burdening them, because deciding their uniqueness would be challenging.
 Therefore, we believe that \method could help identify additional performance issues in the future.
 Overall, all issues were exposed in various SQL clauses and predicates, which may imply no common issues across tested DBMSs.
 We give two examples of minimized test cases to explain the issues we found as follows.